1j01/midiflip/README.md

 MidiFlip can be used to simply flip notes around, but it also gives you raw control over the notes in a simple way so you can make arbitrary remappings.

-You can batch convert a bunch of files by specifying a glob on the CLI.

 [Try MidiFlip online.](http://1j01.github.io/midiflip/)
+You can batch convert files and download the results as a zip file.
+(The files are not uploaded to a server.)

 ## Limitations

-* The web interface doesn't let you download a zip of all the transformed MIDI files yet.

 * The web interface only lets you apply the most basic flip for now.